doooby/D3ObyTCPServer/README.md

 # D3ObyTCPServer

-A simple TCP server made into ruby gem.
+A simple TCP server made into a ruby gem.

 ## Installation